KiFoundation/ki-tools/README.md

 ## Deploy a Kichain node
 Now that you have the `ki-tools` installed you can deploy and run a Kichain node.
 To do so:
-- Check the current version of the genesis file here.
+- Check the current version of the genesis file [here](https://github.com/KiFoundation/ki-networks/blob/v0.1/Testnet/Kichain-t/genesis.json).
-- And follow the dedicated tutorial here
+- And follow the dedicated tutorial [here](https://github.com/KiFoundation/ki-networks/tree/v0.1/Testnet).

 ## Disclaimer
 The `ki-tools` is a modified clone of the `gaia` project.
 More about the latter can be found [here](https://github.com/cosmos/gaia).